kckr/SimpleTkinterGUI/README.md

-# TKinter GUI for Database tables Search
+# TKinter GUI for SQL Database tables Search
 Simple Gui in Tkinter to search Databases